polkadot-developers/knowledgebase/current/smart-contracts/ink-development.md

-ink! is a [Rust](https://www.rust-lang.org/)-based embedded domain specific language ([eDSL](https://wiki.haskell.org/Embedded_domain_specific_language)) for writing [WebAssembly](https://webassembly.org/) smart contracts specifically for the [SRML Contracts module](/current/smart-contracts/contracts-pallet.md).
+ink! is a [Rust](https://www.rust-lang.org/)-based embedded domain specific language ([eDSL](https://wiki.haskell.org/Embedded_domain_specific_language)) for writing [WebAssembly](https://webassembly.org/) smart contracts specifically for the [FRAME Contracts pallet](/current/smart-contracts/contracts-pallet.md).

 ink! is still under development, so the documentation for using it is sparse.
 However, on this page you will find the best resources to get you started building ink! contracts right away.